sakshambakshi/js-topic/readme.md

 #### Promises Static Methods
 ![Promises Static Method](images/promise_static.jpg "Promises Static Method")

+#### Interview Question of Bacancy
+What if something happens in allStelled or any or anyother method when the single one is rejected and you wnat to start again ????
 ##### allSettled
 If **all resolved and all rejected**
 ##### any